What Legal Issues Do Unlimited Vacation Policies Present?

 Unlimited vacation policies also run the risk of impacting employee rights concerning protected leave.
 Employees are guaranteed unpaid leave under a number of California laws such as the Family and Medical Leave Act and the California Family Rights Act.
 These laws require employers to treat employees equally, whether they are taking protected or unprotected leave, and allow employees to use paid time off to cover part of their protected leave.

 An unlimited vacation policy raises the issue of employees using paid leave on an extended basis to cover protected leave for long-term medical issues and disability.
 Employers can face liability if they allow some employees to take many paid vacation days but refuse to let other employees take significant paid time off for medical or disability issues.
 Employers must address these issues proactively and carefully.

-If you are a San Francisco employee or employer in need of advice or representation concerning contract disputes, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Bay Area employment law attorneys Richard Koss and Rand L. Stephens at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.
+If you are a San Francisco employee or employer in need of advice or representation concerning contract disputes, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Richard Koss Bay Area employment law attorneys at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.